The broken gold chain sitting in your bathroom drawer. The bent ring from a marriage that ended years ago.

 - Apply 14K purity (58.3%): 0.257 x 0.583 = 0.150 troy oz of pure gold

-A reputable local buyer typically pays 80-90% of melt value.
-So that broken chain you've been ignoring is worth somewhere around $530-$600 in cash today.
+A reputable local buyer is transparent about that percentage and shows you the full calculation.
+So that broken chain you've been ignoring is worth real cash today.

 That math works the same whether the chain is pristine or snapped in three places.